“Super-stylish hotel in La Thuile, a popular high resort in Northern Italy; great skiing in winter and activity holidays in summer”

 The Swedish Haestens beds are heavenly, consisting of a giant divan with a thin mattress on top, stuffed with horse hair (which makes your body breathe rather than sweat).
 Getting into bed has never felt so good.

 We stayed in a Grand Deluxe on the first floor, which had a balcony (not all do) and heaps of space.
-This was the second smallest category: rooms start at Deluxe and work their way through Grand Deluxe to Lofts, which have a mezzanine for an extra 1-2 guests, and Junior Suites and Suites (both of which have living areas with sofabeds so are good family options).
+This was the second smallest category: rooms start at Deluxe and work their way through Grand Deluxe to Lofts, which have a mezzanine for an extra guest, and Junior Suites and vast Suites (which have living areas with sofabeds so are good family options).
 Note, all bathrooms are shower only.

 The Stars restaurant is elegant and immaculately styled, decked out in chrome seats with dazzling white table linen and glittering glassware.
 Its fare is equally fancy, created by talented local chef Paolo Bertholier - mostly Italian dishes using products from the Aosta Valley with regional twists.
 We dined on seared prawns with yellow peaches, almonds and radicchio followed by a simple but sublimely executed bowl of spaghetti with pesto sauce and anchovies, then a frothily-light ricotta cheese mousse with Piedmontese hazelnuts.

 For something more casual, there's a pizzeria in one corner serving less-expensive dishes such as wood-fired pizza, pasta, soups and comfort food.
 Perfect for eating with children.